0xrocky/diehard/README.md

-# diehard_prj
+# Diehard

-Project of algorithms and data structures laboratory
+Project of the Algorithms and Data Structures course in C.